gojuangu/ih_datamadpt0420_project_m1/README.md

 ### **Technology stack**
 Python, Pandas, Scipy, Scikit-learn, etc. Indicate the technological nature of the software, including primary programming language(s), main libraries and whether the software is intended as standalone or as a module in a framework or other ecosystem.

-### :boom: **Core technical concepts and inspiration**
-Why does it exist?
-Frame your project for the potential user.
-Compare/contrast your project with other, similar projects so the user knows how it is different from those projects.
-Highlight the technical concepts that your project demonstrates or supports.
-Keep it very brief.

 ### :wrench: **Configuration**
 Requeriments, prerequisites, dependencies, installation instructions.